Quantum digital signature

 A Quantum Digital Signature (QDS) refers to the quantum mechanical equivalent of either a classical digital signature or, more generally, a handwritten signature on a paper document.
 Like a handwritten signature, a digital signature is used to protect a document, such as a digital contract, against forgery by another party or by one of the participating parties.

 As e-commerce has become more important in society, the need to certify the origin of exchanged information has arisen.
-Modern digital signatures enhance security based on the difficulty of solving a mathematical problem, such as finding the factors of large numbers (as used in the RSA algorithm).
-Unfortunately, the task of solving these problems becomes feasible when a quantum computer is available (see Shor's algorithm).
-To face this new problem, new quantum digital signature schemes are in development to provide protection against tampering, even from parties in possession of quantum computers and using powerful quantum cheating strategies.
+Modern digital signatures enhance security based on the difficulty of solving a mathematical problem, such as finding short vectors in lattices (SIS) as for ML-DSA and Falcon.
+Fortunately, the task of solving these problems remains infeasible when a quantum computer is available (see Shor's algorithm).
+Independently, new quantum digital signature schemes have been proposed to provide protection against tampering.
+In comparison with ML-DSA and Falcon, quantum signatures require all participants to possess and operate a quantum computer.

 Classical public-key method

-The public-key method of cryptography allows a sender to sign a message (often only the cryptographic hash of the message) with a sign key in such a way that any recipient can, using the corresponding public key, check the authenticity of the message.
+The public-key method of cryptography allows a sender to sign a message with a signing key in such a way that any recipient can, using the corresponding public key, check the authenticity of the message.
 To allow this, the public key is made broadly available to all potential recipients.
-To make sure only the legal author of the message can validly sign the message, the public key is created from a random, private sign key, using a one-way function.
+To make sure only the legal author of the message can validly sign the message, the public key is created from a random, private signing key, using a one-way function.
 This is a function that is designed such that computing the result given the input is very easy, but computing the input given the result is very difficult.
 A classic example is the multiplication of two very large primes: The multiplication is easy, but factoring the product without knowing the primes is normally considered infeasible.